urob/zmk-leader-key/README.md

 to the same as ZMK's.

 **Important:** The `zephyr` remote used by upstream ZMK currently contains a bug that under certain circumstances causes the build to fail.
-You will need the patch if your build fails with an error message like:
+You will need to patch yours if your build fails with an error message like:

 ```
 ERROR: /behavior/leader-key POST_KERNEL 31 < /behaviors/foo POST_KERNEL 49
 ```

-The simplest way to getting the patch is to use my `zmk` remote, as configured in above manifest.
+The simplest way to get the patch is to use my `zmk` remote, as configured in above manifest.
 This will automatically build against a patched version of Zephyr.
 If you are building using Github Actions, you may need to clear your cache (in the left sidebar on the `Actions` tab) for the changes to take effect.